cportaneri/EscapeRoomGame/README.md

 If you want to get the application you can:

-  Download the zip file, open the Assets/SimpleScene.unity with Unity
+- Download the zip file, open the Assets/SimpleScene.unity with Unity

-  Link your android device with your computer (be sure the Android SDK is installed)
+- Link your android device with your computer (be sure the Android SDK is installed)

-  Build the Unity scene into your android and lauch the application in your phone
+- Build the Unity scene into your android and launch the application in your phone